tobya/caddyserver.com/content/docs/startup.md

 Each command that is executed at startup is blocking, unless you suffix the command with a space and `&`, which will cause the command to be run in the background.
 The output and error of the command go to stdout and stderr, respectively.
 There is no stdin.

-Even if this directive is shared by more than one host, the command will only execute once.
+A command will only be executed once for each time it appears in the Caddyfile.

 ### Syntax